Overcoming climate change

 At Kirin Brewery, we reduce energy consumption through improving the efficiency of refrigerating systems.
 We are introducing a cascade refrigeration system, which cools in phases, for processes that involve a considerable temperature difference, and we are also making operational improvements to refrigeration systems.

-The Kirin Group has positioned the logistics area as a non-competitive sector and is actively engaging in initiatives together with other companies in the same industry.
+The Kirin Group has positioned the logistics area as a non-competitive sector and is actively engaging in initiatives together with other companies.

 The Kirin Group is actively pursuing a modal shift of switching from truck transport to rail and ocean transport, which has lower GHG emissions, for long-distance shipments (400 to 500 km or more).

-- Contribution to Avoided Emissions through the Global Value Chain, Third Edition, Keidanren (Japan Business Foundation)
+- Contribution to Avoided Emissions through the Global Value Chain, Fifth Edition, Keidanren (Japan Business Foundation)

-Kirin Beverage was the first in the industry to introduce heat pump-style vending machines in 2006, and from 2012, almost all newly installed vending machines for cans and PET bottles are of this type.
-As of April 2021, we have switched more than 85% of installed vending machines to this type.
+Kirin Beverage was the first in the industry to introduce heat pump style vending machines in 2006, and from 2012, almost all newly installed vending machines for cans and PET bottles are of this type.
+As of April 2023, we have switched more than 90% of installed vending machines to this type.